onlyhavecans/dotfiles/README.md

 ### Mac

-Start by installing [homebrew](https://brew.sh/) then curlbash the init-macos.sh script!
+Start by installing [homebrew](https://brew.sh/) then curlbash the init.sh script!

 ## Apps

 ### homebrew

-I use a Brewfile to manage my packages and keep it consistent on macOS Instead of running brew upgrade manually I run my `pour` function which does a lot of dep work.
+I use a Brewfile to manage my packages and keep it consistent on everything but Arch Instead of running brew upgrade manually I run my `pour` function which does a lot of dep work.

 ### tmux